 The local plan and planning policy

-The Local Plan for Pendle sets out policies for the development and protection of land.
+The Local Plan sets out policies for the development and protection of land.
 It shows how and where new development will take place over the next 15 years.

 - Pendle Local Plan Part 1: Core Strategy (Adopted 2015)